Terminal-Killers/Terminal-Killers/README.md

 ---

 ## Discussions
-In Unixidized Discussions, you will have the ability to:
+In Terminal-Killers Discussions, you will have the ability to:
 - Ask questions
 - Help other members
 - Post your progress